“As you grow older, you will discover that you have two hands, one for helping yourself, the other for helping others.” - Maya Angelou

-Of course, there are many other lifestyle factors that have an impact on each human in their own way, but none of these factors are more important than our state of being, our calmness.
+Of course, there are many other lifestyle factors that have an impact on each human in their own way, but none of these factors are more important than our state of being, and our calmness.

-This is why the old saying that "your vibe attracts your tribe" is undoubtedly true because our circumstances in life are the last final result of the vibration you emanate.
+This is why the old saying that "your vibe attracts your tribe" is undoubtedly true because our circumstances in life are the result of the vibration you emanate.
 Your vibe is your state of being.
 Calm attracts more calm.

-This practice will manifest into what many people call a transformation inside and outwardly.
+This practice will manifest into what many people call a transformation inside and out.
 This goes beyond just losing body fat or looking good.
 Our whole outlook on life changes, relationships improve, and we become more fulfilled in life pursuits.

-We are in overdrive in modern times and this is a main contributing factor to the increase in obesity, diseases, stress, depression, insomnia and it has also been linked to an increase in violence and war as well.
+We are in overdrive in modern times and this is a main contributing factor to the increase in obesity, diseases, stress, depression, and insomnia.
+It has also been linked to an increase in violence and war as well.
 We are more likely to hurt ourselves and others when we are in this overly stressed state.